johnnydecimal/2020-app.johnnydecimal.com/doco/jd error numbers.md

    43.01  An item whose jdType is 'category' is not a category.
    44     IDs
    44.01  An item whose jdType is 'id' is not an ID.

+---

+# Just thinking...

+If you send a bung ID as the first entry, currently you trigger